shobhakartiwari/structure-vs-classes/README.md

-# Value Types vs Reference Types in Swift
+# Can you compare the use cases for value types and reference types in app development?

 In Swift, both **value types** (e.g., `struct`, `enum`) and **reference types** (e.g., `class`) serve distinct purposes in app development.
 Understanding their use cases is essential for building efficient, maintainable, and bug-free applications.